c2lang/documentation/documentation/docs/build_system/c2module.md

-For code to insert information like the git version, build time, compiler version etc, there is a special module called `c2`.
+For code to insert information like the git version, compiler version etc, there is a special module called `c2`.
 This pseudo-module exports symbols that contain this information and can be easily used like: